rscarson/rustyscript/readme.md

 <!-- cargo-rdme start -->

 rustyscript provides a quick and simple way to integrate a runtime javascript or typescript component from within Rust.
-It uses the v8 engine through the `deno_core`
+It uses the v8 engine through the `deno_core`.

 I have attempted to abstract away the v8 engine details so you can for the most part operate directly on rust types.